All you need to know about exploring the iconic city like you live there

 Stay up to date with the MTA: Large Type Map

-I will say our most recent trip, which was in October of 2023, we used our aps/ phones for ALL of our transportation needs which included:
+I will say on a recent trip in October of 2023, we used our aps/ phones for ALL of our transportation needs which included:

 LIRR from Seaford to Grand Central - this train hub being completed is a dream!
 Gone are the days where the Long Island Railroad only runs to Penn Station, this was a brilliant decision and so well done.
 Genius to have the track so far underground.
 It's like coming from middle earth to the surface, but it's clean, fresh, and well designed!